NANPA Celebrates 12 Years of Nature Photography Day

 Mark Your Calendars for Thursday, June 15, 2017

 About Nature Photography Day

-The eleventh anniversary of Nature Photography Day was observed nationally on Wednesday, June 15.
-This day was designated by NANPA to promote the enjoyment of nature photography, and to explain how images have been used to advance the cause of conservation and protect plants, wildlife, and landscapes locally and worldwide.
+A dozen years later, enthusiasm for Nature Photography Day has grown worldwide.
+This day is designated by NANPA to promote the enjoyment of nature photography, and to explain how images have been used to advance the cause of conservation and protect plants, wildlife, and landscapes locally and worldwide.

 In 2006, NANPA celebrated the first Nature Photography Day and placed it in McGraw-Hill’s reference work, Chases’s Calendar of Events.
 Many media and websites took notice.
 Since then, people throughout the North American continent–from overseas, too–have discovered numerous ways to observe and enjoy the day.

 NANPA encourages people everywhere to enjoy the day by using a camera to explore the natural world.
 A backyard, park, or other place close by can be just right.
 Walking, hiking, and riding a bike to take photos are activities that don’t lead to a carbon footprint.
 And fresh air can do wonders for the spirit!

 Help Promote Nature Photography Day

 Nature Photography Day was promoted through local and national media, businesses, photography clubs, and word of mouth by sharing these audio and pdf materials.
 As in previous years, public service announcements (PSAs) have been recorded for release to radio stations and websites.
 We also encouraged business owners, camera stores, and other organizations to post a flyer announcing Nature Photography Day.

 |30-second PSA (Download MP3 file)